n1tranquilla/nathantranquilla.me/src/eleventy/index.md

 You've arrived!
 This is own personal outlet for writing and for trying cool new web stuff.

-If you are interested in learn more about how this site is powered, check out the <a href="/about/">about</a> section.
+If you are interested in learn more about how this site is powered, check out the <lbwc-a href="/about/">about</lbwc-a> section.

 If you are here to read some of the random things I have written, check out my posts below.